akashdp3/akashdsamantra/README.md

 Location: Pune, India

 - 🔭 I’m currently working on a react, javascript and design system.
-- 🌱 I’m currently learning animations, cli and node.
+- 🌱 I’m currently learning browser animations, cli and node.
 - 👯 I’m looking to collaborate on javascript and node projects.
 - 📫 How to reach me: akashdeep.samantra@protonmail.com
 - 😄 Pronouns: he/him